 Banner grabbing is something related to the operating system information.
 Whether the information has been in collected in a technological way or whether the information will help us find out the version of the operating system and to enter into the platform.

 Vulnerability assessment is not only the application level vulnerability.
 It may be the hardware level vulnerability or kernel level vulnerability.
 As a Ethical Hacker, our task is to let the company know the kinds of vulnerabilities in their resources and how soon to patch them or what kind of bad scenario can happen pertaining to those vulnerabilities.
-So these information you can submit as a penetration tester.
+So this information you can submit as a penetration tester.
 So now I'll show you some packet grafting techniques.
 It is required for you to have some networking knowledge.
 When I start the CEH training I basically start with the network concepts.
 Let’s go to iLab again.

 Now, UDP and TCP are two different protocols of TCP/IP, we call it the transport layer protocol.
 They are the logical end-to end connectivity protocol.
 They are transmitting all the our data from the application layer to the end points.
 The User Datagram protocols are called as connectionless protocols.They do not use any connection to transmit data.
 But on the other hand TCP - Transmit Control Protocol.
 There’s something called as 3-way handshake that happens during the connectivity and that is where the hacker uses the flag like multiple flags like syn, ack, reset, urgent, boost.
 Hackers use this flag to check whether the port is open or not.
 There are multiple ways to find out whether a particular port I open or not.